 I recently received my Rabbit R1 AI companion and (as promised) wasted no time putting it through its paces.
 With its sleek design and promising features, I’ve been looking forward to exploring the limits of what it can do – and where it would inevitably fall short.

 A common criticism of the Rabbit R1 AI companion is that it should have been developed as an app on smartphones, rather than standalone hardware.
 While this may seem like a more conventional approach, the Rabbit team has intentionally chosen to take a different path.
 They’re striving for a “post-app” future where human-machine interactions are rethought and reimagined, and they believe that custom-designed hardware is essential to achieving this vision.
 By separating their AI companion from the constraints of traditional mobile devices, the Rabbit team can focus on creating a more holistic computing experience that seamlessly integrates into daily life.
-While it’s uncertain whether this approach will ultimately succeed, I’m intrigued by their willingness to challenge conventional wisdom and explore new frontiers in human-computer interaction.
+While this approach is unlikely to succeed, I’m intrigued by their willingness to challenge conventional wisdom and explore new frontiers in human-computer interaction.

 The Good